Honors Project Checklist

 Just the thought of completing a major independent project over two school years can be daunting.
 But the more prep work you do upfront, the more smoothly the project itself will go.

 To that end, the honors committee requires a detailed proposal before granting approval of any project.
 Requests for revision are very common.
-Here is a list of the proposal’s required elements (the complete version is on Blackboard):
+Here is a list of the proposal’s required elements:

 - Cover letter to the honors committee.

 - An introduction, briefly stating the nature and purpose of your project and why you hope to do it.
 If you are doing a research project, include your thesis, the proposition that you will try to prove.
 If you are doing a creative project, you will generally want to show you can make, draw, construct, program, perform or design something connected with your major, or the art or profession you want to practice.

 - A background or justification section.
 You’ll want to explain why your project will meet the requirements for a degree with distinction.

 - A description of the project and its methods.

 - Other required elements, including qualifications, schedule and whether IRB approval is needed.

 - Working preliminary bibliography.
 You’ll want to demonstrate that you know what kinds of sources will be appropriate for your specific project.
 Be sure to check with your readers in advance about how to cite your sources appropriately for your field.